jockee/lang/lang.md

 # KEY

+  - TODO: it "nested functions can use the same variable name"
   - TODO: now that extend is not used for type checking, we can merge extending into common function

   ## USABILITY